 When you go to work, no matter how much you enjoy your job, it can be stressful.
 Stress can cause a lot of health issues, including problems with your heart.
 Stress can also lead to injuries on the job because you are not completely focused on the task at hand.
 Today, our Los Angeles stress-related injury attorney has six ways you can deal with stress at work.

 Working with a host of different personalities can bring about conflict.
 You should try to avoid it as much as possible if you want to reduce your stress.
 Conflict can cause you a lot of emotional and interpersonal issues.
 These issues can mount, especially if you don’t have a good stress relief outlet, which is why you should reduce or avoid conflict at the workplace.

-Organization is key when it comes to reducing your stress on the job.
-If your office is a mess you will have trouble finding important papers, which can lead to missing a project deadline or other issue.
-Put all files in a cabinet, all paperwork in appropriate files, and all books on the bookshelf.
+The organization is key when it comes to reducing your stress on the job.
+If your office is a mess you will have trouble finding important papers, which can lead to missing a project deadline or other issues.
+Put all files in a cabinet, all paperwork inappropriate files, and all books on the bookshelf.

 One of the biggest causes of stress at work is not having clear requirements for the job you are working on.
 Seek clarity in your job requirements, especially if they continually change, so that you know exactly what it is you are responsible for at work.